 Rabies cases among animals exist in this country.
 Dogs are the most commonly affected (but every mammals can transmit rabies through a bite, scratch, or licking).

 There is an anti-rabies treatment center: 00 (55) 607.40.93 – 796.42.60 – 796.37.70.

-- No serological screening test for HIV infection is required to enter the country.
-Except for foreigners “clinically” suspect asking for a residence or work permit.
+- HIV infection screening is not required to enter the country, with the excpetion of foreigners seeking a residence or work permit.

 - Blood donations are non-remunerated.

 - Hospitals use single-use materials